AroenvR/nestjs-demo/README.md

 │
 ├── infrastructure/     # Provides technical capabilities to support application and domain layers.
 │   ├── configuration/  # Manages application configuration and environment variables.
-│   ├── database/       # Responsible for the application's database access.
-│   ├── logging/        # The application's logging mechanisms.
 │   └── AppModule       # The application's primary module, and IOC container.
 │
 └── main.ts             # The application's entry point where the NestJS app is bootstrapped.